ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/00-introduction.md

     But it is different from other seuences because the order depends on the *priority* of an element.
     The core operations are similar to stacks and queues, but priority queues often have different use cases, and they are implemented using completely different data structures.
-    [Chapter @sec:trees-and-heaps] discusses how to implement priority queues using different kinds of *heaps*.
+    [Chapter @sec:heaps] discusses how to implement priority queues using different kinds of *heaps*.

 Sets
 :   A set represents an unordered collection of elements.